EHMT1

 Symptoms

-Because the EHMT1 gene is important in the development and function of brain cells, many people who have EHMT1-related syndrome have:
+Because the EHMT1 gene is important in controlling gene expression, many people who have EHMT1-related syndrome have:

 Support Resources